Location Spotlight – El Pinar de Campoverde

 The village has a number of bars and restaurants ranging from traditional Spanish (The Meson Rio Seco serve great rice dishes) through to the obligatory Irish bar!
 There is rich and varied entertainment from flamenco festivals in the plaza to the ever popular rock nights in Maggie O’ Brien’s.

-The village also has (amongst other businesses) a medical centre, dentist, private doctor, two pharmacies, library, function room, two (small) supermarkets, vets, bank, hardware store, and a public sports centre with a swimming pool and multi-use sports pitches and a church.
+The village also has (amongst other businesses) a medical centre, dentist, private doctor, two pharmacies, library, function room, two (small) supermarkets, vets, bank, hardware store, a public sports centre with a swimming pool and multi-use sports pitches and a church.

 Of course the main town of Pilar de la Horadada is only a short drive away with everything you would expect from a significant town, including what is possibly the most impressive sports centre on the South Costa Blanca.
 A short drive further and you reach the sandy beaches of Mil Palmeras and Torre de La Horadada with its sports marina.
 There are bus stops through out the village if you need them.